stolostron/rhacm-docs/security/create_role_policy.md

 As you create a role policy from the console, a YAML file is also created in the YAML editor.
 Complete the following steps to create the role policy from the console:

-1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console
+1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.
 2. From the navigation menu, click **Govern risk**.
 3. Click **Create policy**.
 4. Select **Role** from the _Specifications_ field.
 Parameter values are automatically set.
 You can edit your values.